Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

   _In the interests of time we have performed some initial steps of the data pipeline such as cleansing and transformations on the loans dataset.
 These steps can be created in Dataiku from the raw datasets from the Lending Club to form a complete pipeline with the data and execution happening in Snowflake._

-  You can find a [Data Dictionary](#Data-Dictionary) for the table at the end of this guide

 ### How We’ll Build The Project